 As more cable subscribers cut the cord, many are turning to low-cost, on-demand video-streamers like Netflix, Hulu, and Amazon Prime.
 Netflix’s game plan is a success, flushed with 125 million subscribers.

 Going forward, some investors worry that subscriber demand may be stagnating.
 Others foresee more growth ahead.
 Despite some recent turmoil, investors still like Netflix.
 Its stock price (around $340 a share) has recovered more than 20 percent since an early July drop.

 Google is more than just a widely popular search engine.
-It also makes stuff like robots, driverless cars, and other artificial intelligence products.
+It also makes stuff like robots, driverless cars, and other artificial-intelligence products.
 Plus, it makes the Pixel smartphone.
-Google also runs video-streaming channel YouTube and the Android smartphone platform.
+Google also runs the video-streaming channel YouTube and the Android smartphone platform.
 Google’s stock price trades around $1,220 per share, a rich price that reflects the company’s scope and reach.

 As I mentioned earlier, buying an ETF is the easiest and smartest way to invest in pricey FANG stocks and other tech companies.
 But what about those times when FANG should be avoided?

 Critics say that the FANG collective is a bubble waiting to burst, just like the first internet tech bubble nearly 20 years ago.
 Today, they cite a pretty compelling statistic: If Microsoft were to join the gang, then those six super tech companies would be responsible for the entire return of the S&P 500.
 That, indeed, is too much stock-market wealth concentrated on too few shoulders.